0x43434343/0x43434343.github.io/_posts/2020-06-14-heap-unlink.md

 # Summary

-This post introduce a simple heap exploitation called unsafe ulink , where it can be useful when you are deal with GLIBC < 2.26 , the issue with the implementation mechanisms are there is no security check of previous size at unlink macro , a new version of GLIBC reduce the the impact of this issue by adding a 2 security check (previous size .. chunksize) .. => ( chunksize(P) != prev_size (next_chunk(P))//malloc.c:1405 !!! to exploit that , the attacker must leak libc address then fake a chunk structure to bypass the security check at unlink macro to get R/W!
+This post introduce a simple heap exploitation called unsafe unlink , where it can be useful when you are deal with GLIBC < 2.26 , the issue with the implementation mechanisms are there is no security check of previous size at unlink macro , a new version of GLIBC reduce the the impact of this issue by adding a 2 security check (previous size .. chunksize) .. => ( chunksize(P) != prev_size (next_chunk(P))//malloc.c:1405 !!! to exploit that , the attacker must leak libc address then fake a chunk structure to bypass the security check at unlink macro to get R/W!

-# unsafe ulink exploit
+# unsafe unlink exploit

 ..